Heat loss in the home

-Many New Zealand homes are cold and uncomfortable because heat leaks out through every gap and uninsulated area - like water through a sieve.
+Many New Zealand homes are cold and uncomfortable because heat leaks out through gaps and uninsulated area.

 Plugging up the gaps and getting well-installed insulation into your home will make it easier to heat, and warmer, drier and healthier to live in.

 [Animated opening sequence, music and title: EECA ENERGYWISE: The Energy Spot]

 We see the Energy Spot presenter, Jared Turner.
 He’s in the kitchen of our house, and he says to us:

 He holds up a kitchen sieve up so we can see the mesh of hundreds of holes, he turns on the tap and runs the water through the sieve.
 He says:

 What does a sieve and most New Zealand homes have in common?
 Hundreds of tiny holes!
 Like water streaming through a sieve, heat streams out of houses...